Crazy Taxi (video game): Development and marketing

 Crazy Taxi producer Kenji Kanno noted that the time extension on gameplay was a breakaway of the current "100 yen for three minutes" that persisted at the time for arcade games, and it rewarded players with longer playing times by performing well in the game.
 In addition to providing a game that could be played in short sessions, Kanno wanted a game to explore the "daily life and routine" of a taxi driver.
 In the development of the Dreamcast version of the original arcade game, the developers included a larger map in addition to the arcade one, as to create a feeling of "being lost" and allowing home console players to have fun "learning the town".
 Mini-games were developed for this version as to "let the player play longer if he improved skill" by offering challenges that were both fun and educational.
 Over one hundred different ideas for mini-games were developed by the team, but then pared down for the Crazy Box mini-game challenges for the game.

-Crazy Taxi is also notable for its soundtrack featuring the bands Bad Religion and The Offspring, who provided all of the tracks for the arcade, Dreamcast, PlayStation 2 and GameCube ports.
-The PC featured an entirely new soundtrack, omitting the original bands in favor of music from Pivit, Too Rude and Total Chaos.
-The PlayStation 3 and Xbox 360 versions of Crazy Taxi also exclude the original bands, providing an original soundtrack for the ports.
-Custom soundtracks can also be used on the PlayStation 3 and Xbox 360 via their system firmware.
+Crazy Taxi is notable for its soundtrack featuring the bands Bad Religion and The Offspring, who provided all of the tracks for the arcade, Dreamcast, PlayStation 2 and GameCube ports.
+The PC featured a new soundtrack, omitting the original bands in favor of music from Pivit, Too Rude and Total Chaos.
+The PlayStation 3 and Xbox 360 versions of Crazy Taxi exclude the original bands, providing an original soundtrack for the ports.
+Custom soundtracks can be used on the PlayStation 3 and Xbox 360 via their system firmware.
 The iOS and Android versions feature the original soundtrack.

-In addition to generic destinations, such as the city's police station, rail terminal and lookout point, passengers may also request to be taken to Pizza Hut, Tower Records, the FILA sportswear store, the Levi's store or KFC.
-Crazy Taxi also featured vans on the roads with the WOW! logo on the side.
+In addition to generic destinations, such as the city's police station, rail terminal and lookout point, passengers may request to be taken to Pizza Hut, Tower Records, the FILA sportswear store, the Levi's store or KFC.
 Each of these chains are modeled as a location in the game.
 This is considered one of the most prominent examples of product placement in video gaming history.
 These establishments have been replaced with generic businesses in later versions, due to licensing difficulties.